Unit of study_

 • LO1. understand the characteristics of an industry that is mature and in decline and how this is linked to under-performance in an organisation

-• LO2. identify some of the ways in which managers and leaders can generate turnaround and renewal in a mature and declining industry
+• LO2. identify some of the ways in which managers and leaders can generate turnaround and renewal in an industry

 • LO3. examine an industry in detail from buyer and supplier point of view

-• LO5. enhance ability to work effectively with clients from a different culture and worldview
+• LO5. demonstrate ability to work effectively with companies from a different culture and worldview

-• LO6. draw parallels between the challenges facing this industry and your clients and the management and leadership challenges you are or will face in your professional life.
+• LO6. draw parallels between the current and future challenges facing an industry examined during the module and the strategic challenges you are facing or will face in your professional life.

 Unit availability